 Below are some disadvantages of the NSO disability insurance plan:

-Integrates with social security – one reason why the plan is cheap is that it integrates with social security or any other benefits you receive.
+Integrates with the Social Security Administration- one reason why the plan is cheap is that it integrates with social security or any other benefits you receive.
 Although the plan allows 70% replacement of your income, likely any disability benefits you receive are reduced by other insurance benefits.

-Doesn’t appear own occupation as a true own occupation.
+Doesn’t appear own occupation as a true own occupation definition.
 This isn’t a significant disadvantage as the NSO disability insurance has an own occupation definition, just not true.
-True Own Occupation definition allows you to work in another occupation while receiving disability insurance benefits.
+Recall that a True Own Occupation definition allows you to work in another occupation while receiving disability insurance benefits.
 Moreover, their own occupation definition lasts only 24 months.
 If you are still disabled after that, the plan reverts to the “any” occupation definition.

 Only a 5-year benefit period is available.
 The plans we use allow up to age 67, if you prefer that.

 Is the NSO disability insurance plan right for you?
 Maybe.
-We think there are some disadvantages that outweigh the benefits and cost savings.
+We think some disadvantages outweigh the benefits and cost savings.

 What If Nurses Have Disability Insurance Through Work?